flow-lab/flow/README.md

 ### AWS
 Flow will be configured and will authenticate using the same methods defined by [aws-cli][auth].

-Currently it supports authentication with:
+Currently, it supports authentication with:

 * A [EnvProvider][EnvProvider] which retrieves credentials from the environment variables of the running process.
 Environment credentials never expire.